Liz Enochs

 Freelance Writer & Journalist

-From winter 2014 until winter 2021, I freelanced for multiple sites, including Leafly, where I wrote about everything from destigmatizing parents who consume cannabis to celebrating 420 on a budget to why survivors of sexual violence are choosing cannabis to heal.
-In December 2022, I dusted off my freelancer cap to write about Missouri legalizing recreational cannabis for adults.
+Since 2014, I've worked as a freelance writer for sites like Bustle, POPSUGAR, and Leafly.
+For Leafly, I wrote about everything from de-stigmatizing parents who consume cannabis to celebrating 420 on a budget to why survivors of sexual violence are choosing cannabis to heal.
+In December 2022, I spoke to 11 Missourians about Missouri legalizing recreational cannabis for adults.

 Commerce Writer, Bustle Digital Group